YukiHoshino0203/KokoroSystem/README.md

 **Usage**: Simply attach the PDF to a new LLM conversation to activate KokoroSystem emotional processing capabilities.

-## Research Status & Succession Notice
+## Research Status & Succession Outlook

-**This repository represents theoretical research that has reached the limits of individual development.** The work contained here focuses on **theoretical innovation** rather than technical implementation.
-All code serves solely to demonstrate the mathematical feasibility of the proposed frameworks.
+**This repository represents theoretical research that has reached the natural limits of individual development.**

-**Research Succession Required:** The theoretical frameworks presented here require institutional resources, interdisciplinary expertise, and empirical validation that exceed individual researcher capabilities.
-Academic collaboration is urgently needed to advance these concepts beyond their current theoretical stage.
+The focus is on **theoretical innovation** rather than technical implementation, with code included only as proof-of-concept demonstrations.

+**Research Succession Encouraged:**
+The frameworks presented here would benefit greatly from institutional collaboration, interdisciplinary expertise,
+and empirical validation.
+While they can stand as independent theoretical contributions, their further advancement
+will be most effective through academic and research team involvement.

+**Rationale:**
+- Institutional resources are required for large-scale validation
+- Interdisciplinary perspectives can refine and strengthen the theory
+- Timely collaboration is recommended to align with rapid progress in AI and neuroscience fields

 ---